R/uncertainty_quantification.R

 trend filtering fit should approximately possess in our fixed-edf bootstrap

 procedure.
-Identical to the value passed to edf
+Identical to the value passed to edf, or its default.

 freedom of each trend filtering bootstrap estimate.
 These are unlikely to